 NEUtrino quantum kinetics

 Supernovae as well as compact binary mergers are neutrino-dense environments.
-The forward scattering of neutrinos with each other is not negligible and is responsible for coupling the flavor evolution of neutrinos with different momenta in a non-linear fashion.
-Recent developments concern the possibility that fast pairwise neutrino conversion occurs, possibly leading to flavor equilibration (see Tamborra & Shalgar, 2020 for a review on the topic).
-If this conjecture is confirmed, the SN explosion mechanism, the merger disk physics, as well as the synthesis of the heavy elements will be dramatically affected.
+Despite the neutrino weakly interacting nature, the forward scattering of neutrinos with each other is not negligible and is responsible for coupling the flavor evolution of neutrinos with different momenta in a non-linear fashion.
+Recent developments concern the possibility that fast neutrino conversion occurs in the core of compact astrophysical sources, even before neutrinos decouple from matter (see Tamborra & Shalgar, 2020 for a review on the topic).
+If this conjecture is confirmed, the SN explosion mechanism, the merger disk physics, as well as the synthesis of the heavy elements can be dramatically affected.

 Compact Binary Mergers

 The massive neutron star (NS) or black hole (BH) accretion disk resulting from NS–NS or NS–BH mergers is dense in neutrinos, similarly to SNe.
-In compact binary merger remnants, the flux density of electron antineutrinos is larger than the one of electron neutrinos, differently from core-collapse supernovae.
-Flavor instabilities could occur everywhere above the neutrino emitting surfaces in mergers because of the merger geometry and the natural excess of electron antineutrinos.
-As a consequence, an enhancement of the lanthanide mass fraction is expected.
+In compact binary merger remnants, the flux density of electron antineutrinos is larger than the one of electron neutrinos, differently from SNe.
+As a consequence of neutrino flavor conversion, an enhancement of the lanthanide mass fraction is expected.
 Our findings hint towards a potentially relevant role of neutrino physics for the modeling of the kilonova lightcurves and the cooling of the accretion disk.

 Particle Acceleration & Cosmic Accelerators